On this page:

 You can also look up any words or terms you do not understand so that you can follow the lecturer's arguments more easily.

-A lot of people use their laptops or tablets to take lecture notes, often in simple word processors or text editors.
-This is fine - just make sure you back up to another location or the cloud regularly.
+A lot of people use their laptops or tablets to take lecture notes, often in simple word processors or text editors, but it could be in drawing packages on tablets.
+This is great for some students - just make sure you back up to another location or the cloud regularly.

 There are lots of apps now available to help you with lecture notes - including ones that sync your notes with audio recordings of the lecture.
 Just search for lecture notes in your app store.